-I don’t dig into the process of increasing site traffic through paid advertising, but I share 4 basic principles of building the right content structure in order to increase search engine visibility naturally.
+I don’t dig into the process of increasing site traffic through paid advertising, but I do share 4 basic principles towards increasing search engine visibility overtime.

-When users come to your website, they’re looking for specific products, services or some sort of educational information surrounding a topic of their interest.
-By providing a clear and easy way for users to interact with your content on both mobile and computer devices, this will help keep them on your site longer, increase conversions, and build real customers over time.
+When users come to your website, they’re looking for specific things.
+By providing a clear and easy way for users to interact with your content on both mobile and computer devices, this will help keep them on your site longer, increase conversions, and allow you to build real customers over time.
 Here are some recommended things to include on your website:

 - Call-To-Action buttons – “signup” “register now” “request a quote”

-- Provide text that can be easily read on mobile devices, laptops and desktop computers
+- Provide content that can be experienced on mobile devices, laptops and desktop computers

 - Include variation of sizes and weight to your fonts; don’t make all your text look the same